SchemaPlus/schema_dev/README.md

 * `db`:  A single db adapter, or a list of db adapters.
 * `quick`: (Optional) Hash listing the version of ruby, rails, and db to use with `--quick` option.
 If not specified, the default is to use the last entry in each list.

+If you change this file, it's a good idea to run `schema_dev refresh` to update the auto-generated `gemfiles` and `.travis.yml` (see below).

 #### Gemfiles

-The client gem must contain a "gemfiles" directory containing the matrix of possible gemfiles; Generate it by running
+The client gem must contain a "gemfiles" directory containing the matrix of possible gemfiles; It will be generated/updated automatically by the `schema_dev` script whenever you run a matrix command.
+You can also generate it explicitly by running

         $ schema_dev gemfiles